kprpg/ContainerMonitoring/README.md

 # Introduction
 This project provides the below monitoring capabilities
 - Showcase the difference between monitored and non-monitored cluster
-- Container insight to monitor AKS cluster resources and health monitoring
+- Container insight and health monitoring for AKS resources
-- Finding and troubleshooting the root cause for application slowness and failure
+- Identifying and troubleshooting the root cause for application slowness and failure

 # Azure Monitor for Containers
-This solution has been used to create an AKS monitoring scenario in the Contoso demo environment, and can also be used to deploy the same replica for users on their own azure environment
+This solution has been used to create an AKS monitoring scenario in the contoso demo environment, and can also be used by users to create replica in their own azure environment.

 ## Contents